 Entry level full frame mirrorless

-The 26.2MP Canon EOS RP (opens in new tab) is designed to be simple, compact and affordable, and its fully articulated screen makes it incredibly versatile for both stills and video – even though the 4K is cropped (as it is on the Z5).
-The 24.3MP Nikon Z5 (opens in new tab) is slightly chunkier and heavier, which helpfully accommodates a second card slot (where the RP has one), though it only features a tilting screen.
+The 26.2MP Canon EOS RP is designed to be simple, compact and affordable, and its fully articulated screen makes it incredibly versatile for both stills and video – even though the 4K 30p is cropped (as it is on the Nikon option).
+The 24.3MP Nikon Z5 is slightly chunkier and heavier than the RP, which helpfully accommodates a second card slot, though it only features a tilting screen.
 All other specs, from ISO to burst shooting, are much of a much.

 Advanced full frame mirrorless

-While Nikon adapted its first-generation cameras with twin card slots and twin processors, the Nikon Z6 II (opens in new tab) and Nikon Z7 II (opens in new tab) have largely felt like lambs to the slaughter against the Canon EOS R6 (opens in new tab) and especially the Canon EOS R5 (opens in new tab).
+While Nikon adapted its first-generation cameras with twin card slots and twin processors, the Nikon Z6 II and Nikon Z7 II have largely felt like lambs to the slaughter against the Canon EOS R6 Mark II (and the original EOS R6) and especially the Canon EOS R5.

-Although both Nikon cameras are undeniably very capable cameras, it did feel like the company was wheeling out Rocky Balboa pumped full of PEDs to step into the ring with Tyson Fury.
-Both Canon's feature the best autofocus we've ever used (we called the Canon EOS R5 a "cheat code" for wildlife photography (opens in new tab)) along with blisteringly fast 30fps burst shooting, while the R5 is also equipped for 8K video.
-You really can't go wrong with any of these cameras, but the one that gets the most things right is by far the mighty R5.
+Although both Nikon cameras are undeniably very capable, it did feel like the company was wheeling out Rocky Balboa pumped full of PEDs to step into the ring with Tyson Fury.
+Both Canons feature the best autofocus we've ever used (we called the Canon EOS R5 a "cheat code" for wildlife photography) along with blisteringly fast 30fps burst shooting, while the R5 is also equipped for 8K video.
+And now that the R5 shoots 400MP stills, it's the resolution king (with some caveats).

 Pro full frame mirrorless

-The Z9, meanwhile, opts for a high-res 45.7MP sensor, 8K 60p video, and 20fps RAW stills / 30 fps JPG stills / 120fps 11MB stills.
-While the sky high resolution doesn't suit pro sports or news workflows, the megapixels are invaluable for non time-sensitive work, while the 8K 60p option isn't found on any other camera in the category.
+The Z9, meanwhile, opts for a high-res 45.7MP sensor, 8K 60p video, and 20fps RAW stills / 30 fps JPEG stills / 120fps 11MB stills.
+While the sky-high resolution doesn't suit pro sports or news workflows, the megapixels are invaluable for non-time-sensitive work, while the 8K 60p option isn't found on any other camera in the category.

 Canon vs Nikon: the conclusion